Apologeticus: Charges based on rumor answered (Chapters 7–9)

 Tertullian begins by addressing the charges based on rumors, charges that vary from murdering and eating babies to committing incestuous and adulterous acts.
 Ultimately, he argues, they are simply rumors, for no evidence has ever been brought forth.
 No one has ever seen believers gather and supposedly commit impure acts or heard the cry of a crying baby because meetings and rituals are rarely performed in front of non-believers.
 It's all just lies and rumors meant to slander the Christian faith.
 Tertullian then makes the claim that Romans themselves are guilty of the very crimes it claims the Christians do.
 People from every age are sacrificed to Saturn and Jupiter all throughout the empire.
 The arenas are filled with the blood of those that fight, and the Romans even consume the animals that eat the bloodied bodies of the dead.
 For the Christians, murder is strictly forbidden; there is to be no killing or spilling of human blood, and that includes the killing the baby in the womb, for it would be destroying its soul.
 Neither are Christians allowed to eat meat that still has blood.

-Of the charges of incest and adultery, Tertullian says that Christians are not guilty of them, for they refrain from adultery and from fornicating before marriage, thus ensuring that they are safe from incest.
+Of the charges of incest and adultery, Tertullian says that Christians are not guilty of them, for they refrain from adultery and from all sexual activity outside marriage, thus ensuring that they are safe from incest.
 Such behavior is different from that of the Romans, who through their immoral acts commit incest.
 This comes about simply through the case of mistaken identity: men go off and commit adultery, begetting children all throughout the empire who later unknowingly have intercourse with their own kin by mistake.
 In his attempt to make the Romans acknowledge their engagement in these acts, Tertullian hopes to demonstrate that Christians behave much differently from what they are accused of and that the charges should not hold.